How Long Does It Take for TMS to Work?

 Response and remission rates of various monotherapeutic and combinatory antidepressant treatments based on the largest studies and datasets available.
 [Source]

-Already, these are significant improvements in effectiveness compared to antidepressant medications.
-However, a new form of accelerated TMS, the SAINT-iTBS protocol (FDA-approved in 2022), is producing even better outcomes.
+Compared to antidepressant medications, these are already significant improvements.
+However, a new form of accelerated TMS, the SAINT™ protocol (FDA-approved in 2022), is producing even better outcomes.

 In a double-blind randomized controlled trial, about 85.7% of patients responded to the SAINT-iTBS treatment (meaning they met pre-specified criteria for reduced depressive symptoms) and around 78.6% met the remission criterion.
 All the individuals in the study had treatment-resistant depression and had failed at least two other depression treatments.
 One month after treatment, 60% were still in remission.